MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ### PostrgeSQL

-The user must be named `mlpvc-rr` otherwise the permissions in the DB exports will not be set correctly and you'll likely get smapped with issues related to a missing role/user.
+The user must be named `mlpvc-rr` otherwise the permissions in the DB exports will not be set correctly and you'll likely get swamped with issues related to a missing role/user.

 ```
 $ su - postgres